CentOS-PaaS-SIG/linchpin/docs/source/config_layout.rst

 The `host_groups` field contains an array of Ansible inventory groups into which all the hosts under this hash will get placed.
 This value is optional and will default to an empty list when not filled.
-In that case, the host will be named into the inventory with its host vars, but it will not
+In that case, the host will be named into the inventory with its host vars, and added to default 'all' group.

 As an example, assume you provisioned three hosts and you wanted one database and two applicaiton hosts.
 Your goal is to get to an Ansible inventory that looks like this::